Skip to content

 Volunteer

-The Sustainability Office lists available volunteer sessions on its events calendar .
-If you would like to set up a group volunteer session, please fill out the "Request Garden Collaboration" form .
+The Office of Sustainability Education lists available volunteer sessions on its events calendar.
+If you would like to set up a group volunteer session, please fill out the ”Request Garden Collaboration” form .

 Many of you, like me, might associate the University of Utah with red, black, and white, but did you know that it’s also very green?

-For nearly 20 years, Uof U students and volunteers have been planting, tending, and harvesting fruits, vegetables, and herbs as part of the university's Edible Campus Gardens program.
+For nearly 30 years, Uof U students and volunteers have been planting, tending, and harvesting organic fruits, vegetables, and herbs as part of the university’s Edible Campus Gardens program, which the Office of Sustainability Education (formerly the Sustainability Office) oversees.
 The produce supports the Feed U Pantry, while the gardens serve as a living, learning laboratory where students and instructors can develop sustainable gardening practices and conduct research.

 Dr. Fred Montague, a professor emeritus for biology, established the first of three gardens in 1996 near the Sill Center.
 Today, the Sill Garden produces most of the university’s fruits, and some row crops and herbs.